MBDev-LS/cs/exams/Mock-2-Y12-end/ideas.md

 - Display error message based on error code (MAKE ERRORS GREAT AGAIN)
 - Generate a blank board
 - Taking other player's piece
-- Let user select game from list of games available
+- Let user select game to load from list of games available